-Are you good with money; especially with planning and budgeting?
-I thought not - in fact, who is?
-Sorting out finances and deciding on a strict budget is something that most people struggle to do.
+Sorting out finances and deciding on a strict budget is something that many people struggle to do.
 However, there is a simple and effective way to do it.

 This guide is going to subtley build you up to the fact that you're going to have to get your pen, calculator and brain in gear to do a bit of simple maths.
 We're talking money here, everybody's hated subject.
 You need your bank balance to be bigger than Everest and fatter than Pavarotti at an 'All You Can Eat For A Fiver' contest.
 Also, you need make sure your cash lasts.
 You don't want it running out at inconvenient times like halfway up a mountain in India when your donkey has stopped and needs another 50 Rupees worth of carrots before it can take another step...

 Quite simply, the answer is yes.
 However, up until now you've probably been fooling yourself on this one - saying that it'll cost too much and you won't be able to save a decent amount in time.
 Frankly this is rubbish.
 You are only having these thoughts, because you've probably never really addressed it properly.
 Ok, now's the time...

 How much will I need for a six month round the world trip?